treyhendrix/ani-ratios/README.md

 #  No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers
- This is the code for the following manuscript currently under peer review:
+ This is the code for the following paper:

- >  Hendrix, T.C. and C. Riehl (In review) No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers.
+> Hendrix, T.C. and C. Riehl (2023) No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers.
+Behavioral Ecology and Sociobiology. https://doi.org/10.1007/s00265-023-03355-1

 ## Project Abstract